brodyking/netbox-packages/README.md

 # netbox-packages
-A package repository for netbox
+A package manager and repository for netbox packages.

+## List A-Z
+- netmanager
+- qbootutils
+- tseport
+- tsethemes